AyeshaSana08/SilaAssignment/README.md

 - **students to subjects (Many-to-Many):**
   - Through the `enrollments` table, there is a Many-to-Many relationship between students and subjects.
 A student can be enrolled in multiple subjects, and a subject can have multiple students.

+## Schema Diagram

+You can visualize the complete database schema using the [dbdiagram.io schema diagram](https://dbdiagram.io/d).
+Click on the link to explore the relationships between tables.

 ## Example SQL Queries

 ### Retrieve all students enrolled in a specific subject: